 Lebanon is a medium-sized city located in the state of Ohio.
-With a population of 20,623 people and six constituent neighborhoods, Lebanon is the 88th largest community in Ohio.
+With a population of 21,191 people and nine constituent neighborhoods, Lebanon is the 83rd largest community in Ohio.

 Also of interest is that Lebanon has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Lebanon citizens is substantially higher than the typical US community, as 30.58% of adults in Lebanon have at least a bachelor's degree, and the average American community has 21.84%.
+The percentage of people in Lebanon who are college-educated is somewhat higher than the average US community of 21.84%: 28.17% of adults in Lebanon have at least a bachelor's degree.

-The per capita income in Lebanon in 2010 was $24,706, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $98,824 for a family of four.
+The per capita income in Lebanon in 2018 was $34,012, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $136,048 for a family of four.
 However, Lebanon contains both very wealthy and poor people as well.

 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lebanon include Irish, English, Italian, and Polish.
+Important ancestries of people in Lebanon include German, Irish, English, Italian, and European.

 The most common language spoken in Lebanon is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and German/Yiddish.